thiblahute/meson-website/Wrap-dependency-system-manual.md

 The format is straightforward.
 The only thing to note is the revision element that can have one of two values.
 The first is <tt>head</tt> which will cause Meson to track the master head (doing a repull whenever the build definition is altered).
 The second type is a commit hash.
 In this case Meson will use the commit specified (with <tt>git checkout [hash id]</tt>.

+Note that in this case you cannot specify an extra patch file to use.
+The git repo must contain all necessary Meson build definitions.

 ## Using wrapped projects

 To use a subproject simply do this in your top level <tt>meson.build</tt>.